o1-labs/rfcs/0007-generalized-expression-framework.md

 The goal of this RFC is to generalize the design of the expression framework, which is used by kimchi to describe the polynomial constraints that must be satisfied by a given proof.
 This goal will be met when it is possible to describe constraints over a different set of columns and challenges than those hard-coded in the berkeley version of the kimchi proof system.

-In particular, the requirements are that zkVM instructions can be encoded as an expressionunder the framework, without modifying or otherwise affecting the expressions used for the berkeley specialization of the kimchi framework.
+In particular, the requirements are that zkVM instructions can be encoded as an expression under the framework, without modifying or otherwise affecting the expressions used for the berkeley specialization of the kimchi framework.

 We can measure progress towards this goal by executing an intermediate task.
 The 'cairo gates' defined in the kimchi proof system are currently unused in berkeley, but the selectors for these gates are [hard-coded in the list used for the berkeley expressions](https://github.com/o1-labs/proof-systems/blob/17041948eb2742244464d6749560a304213f4198/kimchi/src/circuits/gate.rs#L102); when this RFC is successfully implemented, it should be possible to define those constraints over a cairo-specific set of columns, which in turn will allow those variants to be removed.

-We can also confirm progress by integrating a currently-unused gate (for example the ['generic boolean gate'](https://github.com/o1-labs/proof-systems/pull/940)), to demonstrate that it is possible to add an integrate a new gate without modifying the existing behaviour of the berkeley kimchi proof system.
+We can also confirm progress by integrating a currently-unused gate (for example the ['generic boolean gate'](https://github.com/o1-labs/proof-systems/pull/940)), to demonstrate that it is possible to add and integrate a new gate without modifying the existing behaviour of the berkeley kimchi proof system.

 This proposal is optimized for code re-use: the existing framework is familiar to the crypto team, and provides useful abstractions for creating and reasoning about proofs over different sets of polynomial constraints.
 In particular, this avoids the need to fork and maintain separate versions of the expression framework for each different proof system.